Joel Agena Sells 20,490 Shares of PLAYSTUDIOS, Inc. (NASDAQ:MYPS) Stock

 - On Tuesday, June 17th, Joel Agena sold 20,490 shares of PLAYSTUDIOS stock.
 The shares were sold at an average price of $1.41, for a total transaction of $28,890.90.

-Several brokerages have commented on MYPS.
-Benchmark upgraded shares of PLAYSTUDIOS from a “hold” rating to a “speculative buy” rating and set a $2.00 target price for the company in a research report on Tuesday, May 6th.
-Craig Hallum upgraded shares of PLAYSTUDIOS from a “hold” rating to a “buy” rating and upped their target price for the company from $2.00 to $3.00 in a research report on Friday, May 23rd.
-Finally, Macquarie dropped their target price on shares of PLAYSTUDIOS from $2.00 to $1.50 and set a “neutral” rating for the company in a research report on Wednesday, March 12th.
-One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and four have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, PLAYSTUDIOS has a consensus rating of “Moderate Buy” and an average price target of $2.80.
+A number of analysts have issued reports on the company.
+Craig Hallum raised PLAYSTUDIOS from a “hold” rating to a “buy” rating and boosted their target price for the company from $2.00 to $3.00 in a research report on Friday, May 23rd.
+Benchmark raised PLAYSTUDIOS from a “hold” rating to a “speculative buy” rating and set a $2.00 target price on the stock in a research report on Tuesday, May 6th.
+Finally, Macquarie cut their target price on PLAYSTUDIOS from $2.00 to $1.50 and set a “neutral” rating on the stock in a research report on Wednesday, March 12th.
+One analyst has rated the stock with a sell rating, one has given a hold rating and four have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, PLAYSTUDIOS presently has an average rating of “Moderate Buy” and a consensus target price of $2.80.

 PLAYSTUDIOS Company Profile